 Look for flaxseeds in bulk food stores, health food stores and non-discount grocery stores.
-We buy them in seed form, then grind a couple weeks’ worth in a coffee grinder.
+We buy them unground, then grind a couple weeks’ worth in a coffee grinder.
 You can also use a blender or spice grinder.
 Alternatively, you can purchase them already ground.
 Ground flaxseeds last at least four months at room temperature.

 So you want to give flax a go.
 You’ve tracked them down.
 They’re ground up and sitting in your kitchen.
-How the heck do you eat them?
+How do you eat them?
 They have a mild taste which helps when incorporating them into our daily meals and snacks.
-Try to shoot for about one tablespoon ground flax per day.
-With some experimentation you will find what works best for you, but here are a few things you could add them to:
+Aim for about one tablespoon ground flax per day.
+Or, if you want to lower your blood pressure, try for four tablespoons per day (equivalent to the 30 grams per day taken in the research study noted above).
+With some experimentation you will find what works best for you, but here are a few things you could add it to:

 - soups and stews